dima-avdeev-jb/reproduce-ios-arm64-simulator-test-issue/README.md

 # SOLVED
-I have used X64 JDK,
+I haved been used X64 JDK, and it have problems on M1 Mac's;
-after switch to amd64 JDK all work's fine! (like this one: 11.0.14+9-LTS (arm64) "BellSoft")
+After switch to amd64 JDK all work's fine! (like this one: 11.0.14+9-LTS (arm64) "BellSoft")

 ### Reproduce bug with iosSimulatorArm64Test skipped
 Issue: https://youtrack.jetbrains.com/issue/KT-53702/gradle-task-iosSimulatorArm64Test-skipped